karllark/dust_extinction/paper/paper.md

 # Statement of need

-Many observational and theoretical based extinction curves have been presented in the literature.
+Many observation- and theory-based extinction curves have been presented in the literature.
 Having one python package providing these models ensures that they are straightforward to use and used within their valid wavelength and parameter (where appropriate) ranges.